AliceOhio/reimagine.classical/README.md

 Using only CSS and HTML limits the number of music styles in the Let's Talk Page without affecting User Experience.
 Additionally, I am limited to how the checkbox and label wrap using only CSS and HTML (i.e. not wrapping together because the code doesn't see the checkbox and its corresponding label as one unit).
 I limited the number of styles (initially there were 8) due to problems with UX and wrapping, but the checkbox is still not linked to the label at certain screen sizes.

+Additionally, due to the limitations of HTML and CSS, I created a custom thank you form.

 ## Deployment

 - This website was deployed to GitHub page using the following steps: